sinyee24/webapi-assignment1/README.md

 # Functions

 1. addHotelRoom
-    - adding new room including room number and room type
+    - Adding new room including room number and room type.

 2. getRoom
-    - get room by room number
+    - Get room by room number.

+3. getNumberOfRooms
+    - Get the total amount of rooms.

+4. addStaff
+    - Add new staff including name and role.

+5. getNumberOfStaffs
+    - Get the total number of staffs.

+6. getStaff
+    - Get staff by name.

+7. getAllStaff
+    - Get all the saff.

 # References
 Provide the references that you have used to support your assignment.